Patricia Quintana: Biography

 Patricia Quintana was a specialist in Mexican regional cooking who was born in México and studied abroad in Canada, Switzerland and France – later returning to Mexico as a recognized chef.
 She studied and taught ancestral Mexican cuisine mixed with the classical cuisine.
 She was the owner of the restaurant Izote in City of Mexico from 2001 to the 2013, but resigned to start a banquet catering company.

 She was the creator of the brand of dressings "Gavilla", a brand under which today has about 16 products.
 She directed the menus that were served aboard Mexican airlines.

 She collaborated in many television programs and wrote articles about cuisine for several newspapers and magazines, both domestic and international.

 She was the mother of Patricio Pasquel.

 Patricia died at the age of 72, on 26 November 2018 of natural causes.

 Prizes and honours

-She was culinary ambassador of her country for the world, distinction that awarded her the Office of Tourism and the Association of Restaurants of Mexico.
+She was a culinary ambassador of her country to the world, a distinction that awarded her to the Office of Tourism and the Association of Restaurants of Mexico.

 She received the Silver Spoon Prize awarded by the magazine "Food Arts"; the Prize of the Gold Laurel by part of the Association Mexico Spain, and the Prize to Employer Restaurantero of the Year, delivered by the CANIRAC in Mexico.